osmandapp/web/main/docs/user/plugins/weather.md

 1. Purchase [OsmAnd Pro subscribtion](../purchases/) <ProFeature/> if necessary.
 2. [Enable](../plugins/#enable--disable) the Weather plugin in the Plugins section of the Main menu.
 3. Choose [units of measurement](#weather-settings) of weather events.
-4. Display the [Weather](#display-weather-on-the-map) on the map using the Weather screen in the dashboard menu.
+4. Display the [Weather](#display-weather-on-the-map) on the map using the Weather screen in the dashboard menu (don't forget to zoom out).
 5. [Download](#offline-forecast) Weather forcast if you plan to use it offline.
 6. If you want to see up-to-date weather information on an everyday basis, enable Weather [widgets](#weather-widgets).